Laikipia Wilderness: Our full report

 Behind the very simple kitchen and back-of-house area, a nearby rocky bluff looks north across the Ewaso Narok river (which flows north to join the Ewaso Nyiro a few miles downstream), and on this beautiful vantage point you'll often have sundowners or dinners around the fire.

 There's a deliberately basic infrastructure at Laikipia Wilderness that keeps it all very real, and very “bush".
 There's been virtually no landscaping of the camp area, so the narrow footpaths between the mess and the guest tents lead through natural scrub.
+It's a largely natural environment, welcoming to the local wildlife.
+You will certainly see dik-diks in camp and may well have cause to be grateful for the night-time askari who ensures that the local buffalos and leopards don't become too comfortable here.

-Steve's driving style means you make rapid progress through the bush – the typically ultra-cautious driver/guide's manner behind the wheel might be a bit slow in the fast-moving world of wild dog packs.
-With no other camps or visitors across miles of rocky bush, you can go wherever Steve thinks he can drive – and then, when the vehicle can go no further, you get out and walk on, behind Steve's tall, gun-toting figure.
-This makes for an unusually robust approach to game viewing: you need to be prepared with suitable footwear for getting out of the vehicle at a moment's notice when Steve spots something interesting (and possibly getting back in again just as quickly).
+The typical driving style of the guides means you can make rapid progress through the bush, with game drives often taking place along the ranch's riverbanks where leopard sightings are comparatively frequent – the typically ultra-cautious driver/guide's manner behind the wheel might be a bit slow in the fast-moving world of wild dog packs and melanisitic leopard cubs.
+With no other camps or visitors across miles of rocky bush, you can go wherever your guide thinks he or she can drive – and then, when the vehicle can go no further, you get out and walk on, briefed in advance to follow the safety rules.
+This makes for an unusually robust approach to game viewing: you need to be prepared with suitable footwear for getting out of the vehicle at a moment's notice when your guide or spotter sees something interesting (and possibly getting back in again just as quickly).
 It's an approach to safaris that is a far cry from the slow and gentle style that is particularly common in small camps in the Mara.
-You need to be prepared to hang on while driving, and to acquire the odd bruise and knock along the way.
+When tracking the dogs and cats, you need to be prepared to acquire the odd bruise and knock along the way.

-The rewards of this rather rough and ready style include good opportunities to see the area's wild dogs.
-While the pack that sometimes dens at Ol Doinyo Lemboro Ranch can range far and wide over hundreds of square kilometres, it includes collared individuals and Steve always carries his tracking equipment, so there's a reasonable likelihood of encounters, if sometimes fleeting ones.
-During the denning season, usually September or October, the den areas are deliberately not approached too closely, but once the pups leave the den, sometimes to a new den location, usually from the end of the year, approaching the pups becomes easier.
+The pack that sometimes dens at Ol Doinyo Lemboro Ranch can range far and wide over hundreds of square kilometres, but it includes collared individuals and the camp usually has radio telemetry tracking equipment, so there's a reasonable likelihood of encounters, if sometimes fleeting ones.
+During the denning season, which varies each year on a roughly 9-10 month cycle, the den areas are deliberately not approached too closely.
+Once the pups leave the den, however, approaching the pups becomes easier.
 Throughout the year, the packs hunt daily and are fluidly mobile, so you can come across the adults almost anywhere and you're almost certain to have the whole experience to yourself.
-The neighbouring ranches of Mpala and Chololo operate a half-day-visit system (each ranch charges US$50 per person) that allows keen travellers to widen their wildlife searches while staying at Laikipia Wilderness.
-This can be particularly useful during the dogs' denning season.

 Keen birders will be delighted with the area, which has hundreds of northern species as well as those ranging across Kenya, and Palearctic migrants.
 Local specialities include rosy-patched bush-shrikes, vulturine guinea-fowls and impressive range of raptors, including black eagles, attracted by the area's rocky outcrops.
-Steve knows all the birds, and their calls (and does a fair few passable imitations himself).
+Steve Carey knows all the birds, and their calls (and does a fair few passable imitations himself).

 Our view